xp-framework/xp-contrib/java-xarlib/README.md

 "Java XAR library" allows you to handle (read / write) XAR archives.

-Xar archives are the rough equivalent of Unix TAR archives, Java's JAR archives and PHP's PHAR archives.
+XAR archives are the rough equivalent of Unix TAR archives, Java's JAR archives and PHP's PHAR archives.

 Note that this project only contains the library; there is no